HalimaHamood/Simple-LandingPage/README.md

 # Simple-LandingPage

-A course from Scrimba =>(From Figma to Code, Simple Landing Page), this leson help me to learn new CSS properties which is, @media, place-items,  box-sizing: border-box;
+A course from Scrimba =>(From Figma to Code, Simple Landing Page), this lesson help me to learn new CSS properties which is, @media, place-items,  box-sizing: border-box;